sunny36/techether/README.md

 `$ rake db:setup`

 This will give an error for a missing devise secret key.
-Copy and pasted that key into config/initializers/devise.rb
+Copy and paste that key into config/initializers/devise.rb

 `$ touch config/secrets.yml`
 ```
 development:
-  secret_key_base: `**secret key**`
+  secret_key_base: **secret key**
 ```